Best Gardening Rake

 • A fixed design for quick clean-up.

-• Bi-Curved bow and very durable.
+• The bi-curved bow is very durable.

-• Easy to grip handle.
+• Easy-to-grip handle.

 8